 While the Medicaid Application is pending, the nursing home bill continues to mount up

-At the time of approval of the Medicaid Application, Medicaid will inform the applicant of his/her monthly share of the cost.
-But before approval, and while the application is being processed, an applicant must pay his/her income to the facility.
+At the time of approval Medicaid will inform the applicant of his/her future monthly share of the cost of care.
+But before approval, and while the application is being processed, an applicant must generally pay his/her income to the facility in which he/she resides.
+But not so for home based care.
 Knowing how much you must pay each month is tricky.
-The facility will tell you to pay 100% of all income to them but this is not accurate.
-You are entitled to deductions and to withhold some of your income for yourself.
+A facility will tell you to pay 100% of all income to them but this is not accurate.
+You are entitled to deductions and to withhold some income for yourself.

 When the application is approved, Medicaid will pay the nursing home retroactively to the date of eligibility which is generally the date the application is filed with the county agency.